-Verse: The time is fulfilled, and the realm of God has come near; repent, and believe in the good news.
+Verse: The kingdom of God has come near; Repent and believe the good news.

 This reading is taken from one of the four Gospels (Matthew, Mark, Luke, and John), which depict the life, teachings, death, resurrection, and ascension of our Lord Jesus Christ.
 We stand for the Gospel reading to show the particular importance placed on Jesus's words and actions.